Emotional Intimacy in Romantic Partnership

 We've all heard the adage, "Relationships are hard work."

-A so-called "healthy" relationship is not necessarily one that is void of conflict, disconnection, or difficulty.
+A so-called "healthy" relationship is not one that is void of conflict, disconnection, or difficulty.
 Even in the most satisfying intimate relationships, partners will experience ups and downs, moments of deeper intimacy as well as distance, and places of diversity (where partners feel different from one another).
+One important part of having a healthy relationship is that partners can recognize their differences, bring awareness, humility, authenticity, and vulnerability to their conflicts (large and small), and utilize their skills to work through them in a way that builds more intimacy as opposed to more distance.

-And, while it's true that romantic relationships take a commitment to exploring what is sometimes difficult emotional territory, cultivating self-awareness, and building one's skills around communication and conflict, if your relationship with your partner regularly feels really hard, then you are likely running into sticky spots without having the right tools to navigate through them.
+It's true that healthy romantic relationships also take a sustained commitment to exploring what is sometimes difficult emotional territory.
+This requires cultivating self-awareness and building one's skills around communication and conflict.
+However, if your relationship with your partner regularly feels really hard, you are likely running into sticky spots without the right tools to navigate through them.

-Most likely you have entered into your romantic partnership with blindspots—assumptions, patterns, and unconscious beliefs and values about how to relate—without realizing that these default settings and approaches are often limited and don't necessarily lead to greater emotional intimacy.
+What's more, no matter how much you've worked on yourself, you have undoubtedly entered into your romantic partnership with blindspots—assumptions, patterns, and unconscious beliefs and values about how to relate—without realizing that these default settings and approaches are often limited and don't necessarily lead to greater emotional intimacy.
+Part of our work is to uncover these blindspots, learn about them, and re-educate you about more sustainable ways to relate.

 This is where I come in.